CleverCloud/json2caseclass/Readme.md

 Due to the arity limitation of 22 values, some JSON objects can't be encoded with case classes.
 A Map[String,T] fallback is on the works.

+The code is on the project but not activated : need a UI support to choose between map and object